 This folder will be deleted.

 The apps inside this folder will still be available on the Apps screen.

-Of course, what are actually removed are shortcuts to the apps.
+Of course, what is actually removed are the shortcuts to the apps.
 The apps are NOT uninstalled from the phone.

 If you want, you can add these removed apps to Galaxy S8 home screen again whenever you want.

 Please check this guide on how to create, use and manage app folders in Galaxy S8 Home screen for Galaxy S8 and Galaxy S8+.

 Do know how to use the context menu in Galaxy S8 Home screen in Galaxy S8 and S8+ now?